Take A Look At The Paint Job On This 1965 Impala!

 - A pre-programmed air ride system

-If this custom vintage Impala is right up your alley, we have good news.
-You can buy it on eBay!
+If this custom vintage Impala is right up your alley, you could've bought it on eBay!
 Denver-based classic, muscle, and exotic car dealership Steel Affairs Automotive has it listed on eBay for under $20K.
-We're assuming a bidding war will bring up the price.

 If you were blown away by this 1965 Impala, you would like these crazy cars, too: